Najmuddin09/whatsappChatAnalyzer/README.md

 - Created a new column 'range' form 'hour' column by adding a range of 1 hour to it.
 Ex: from 4 to 4-5, 10 to 10-11.
 - Plotted a pivot_table with index = 'day_name', columns = 'range', values = 'messages'.
 Used 'heatmap()' function of 'Seaborn' library to display the pivot_table.

-This application can be used in two ways:
-  - on overall group members
-  - on individual member

 ## Screenshots